Honda Accord 2013-2017 problems, fuel economy, engines

 Pros and cons of a CVT transmission

-How to inspect a used car, guide with photos
+How to inspect a used car - illustrated guide

 Given the oil consumption issues in modern cars and the complexity of either engine, it's vital to keep the engine oil at the proper level between oil changes.
 Running the engine low on oil will cause it to wear faster.

 This means, check the oil level regularly and top up as needed.
-There is no warning light or message for the low oil level.
-Checking the oil level is easy.
-Read our maintenance checklist
+There is no warning light or message for low oil level.
+Checking the oil level is easy; read our maintenance checklist

 monthly.
 If terminals are corroded, the car may fail to start or the electric power steering might work intermittently.